Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 Slips and Falls

 According to the Centers for Disease Control and Prevention, falls account for nearly half of hospitalizations related to traumatic brain injury.
-Slips and falls can impact anyone at any age.
+A severe slip and fall on Pennsylvania roads can impact anyone at any age.
 Older adults and children are most at risk of brain injuries from falls.

 Medical Malpractice